MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 > - You can't embed a question in an email if you've enabled question shuffling in the survey.
 > - If you want to send an embedded survey in an email through Power Automate, you must embed the question in an email and save it as a new email template.
 While configuring a flow, you must select the new email template.
 More information: [Use email templates](#use-email-templates)

 If you've created a multilingual survey, you can use survey variables to set the default locale for displaying the survey.
-To set the default locale, open the **Variables** panel, and then specify a value for the **locale** variable.
+To set the default locale, open the **Personalization** panel, and then specify a value for the **locale** variable.
 The value must be a language code, for example **en** or **fr**.

 <a name="use-email-templates"></a>